Chaikew/Noop/README.md

 ## Acrobatic Overwriting
-This repo contains some C x86/x64 trash code that can be used to "replace C functions".
+This repo contains some C x86/x64 trash code that can be used to "overwrite C functions".

 ### Limitations
 - #### x64 (Windows/Linux)